Prince27022009/Foundational_Python/README.md

 - **Description:** A fun mini-game where you explore, solve mysteries, fight a boss and secure treasure.
 - **Skills learnt:** Program structure, state management, Creative and interactive programming, etc.
 - **How to run:**
- • Make sure you have **Python 3.6 or higher** installed.
- • Clone or download this repository to your computer.
+-  Make sure you have **Python 3.6 or higher** installed.   - Clone or download this repository to your computer.
- • Open the project folder in your terminal or IDE.
+- Open the project folder in your terminal or IDE.
- • Run the script using: python Adventure_Dungen.py
+- Run the script using: python Adventure_Dungen.py

 ### Project 2: Mood_Tracker
 - **Description:** Asks user about their mood and gives advices.
 Also asks user for a note and saves it.
 - **Skills learnt:** File handling, data persistence, string formatting, CLI, etc.
-- **How to run:** Make sure you have **Python 3.7 or higher** installed.
+- **How to run:**
+- Make sure you have **Python 3.7 or higher** installed.
+- Clone or download this repository to your computer.
+- Open the project folder in your terminal or IDE.
+- Run the script using: python Adventure_Dungen.py

 ### Project 3: Arithmetic_Calculator
 - **Description:** Calculates addition, subtraction, multiplication, division, exponents, Remainder and Square root.
 - **Skills learnt:** Conditional statements, Input handling, Error handling, Arithmatic operations, etc.
-- **How to Run:** Make sure you have **Python 3.6 or higher** installed.
+- **How to Run:**
+- Make sure you have **Python 3.6 or higher** installed.
+- Clone or download this repository to your computer.
+- Open the project folder in your terminal or IDE.
+- Run the script using: python Adventure_Dungen.py

 ### Project 4: Snake_Water_Gun
 - **Description:** A game similar to Rock_Paper_Sissor and based on simple concept of: